GryphWare/algorithm/README.md

--DualSort by me and inspiration and ideas from ahhhh my brain. idk how to say that.<br>
+-gryphwareSort by me and inspiration and ideas from ahhhh my brain. idk how to say that.<br>
--gryphware too